jonhymeine/counter-strike-case-opener/README.md

-# Counter Strike Case Opener
+# Counter Strike Case Simulator

-This project is going to be a Counter Strike case opener simulator, initially developing with Vite, React.js, Node.js, Typescript and TailwindCSS.
+This project is going to be a Counter Strike case simulator, initially developing with Vite, React.js, Node.js, Typescript and TailwindCSS.

 ## Probably features for the future: